 I am a Visiting Scholar at Stanford University and an Honorary Research Fellow at the University of Aberdeen.
 I earned my Ph.D. in Political Science from the University of Pittsburgh in 2015 and was a Postdoctoral Scholar at Stanford University from September 2015 to September 2017.
-My research focuses on the politics of global economics.
-More specifically, I am interested in understanding the economic and social effects of the cross-border movement of goods, capital, and people; the political coalitions that form over the cross-border movement of goods, capital, and people; the conditions under which states permit or limit the entry or exit of goods, capital, and people; and the efficacy of state policies designed to effect the entry or exit of goods, capital, and people.
-My current research examines these phenomena through the lens of international migration.
+I am a political economist whose research agenda lies at the nexus of international relations and comparative politics with geographical expertise in Europe.
+My current research examines the political economy of immigration.

-Prior to my doctoral studies, I obtained a Bachelor of Science in International Affairs and Modern Languages (French) and a Master of Science in International Affairs from the Georgia Institute of Technology in Atlanta, GA.
+Born in Aberdeen, Scotland, I spent my childhood outside of London, England, my adolescence in the metro Atlanta area, and am currently based in San Francisco.
+Prior to my doctoral studies, I earned a Master of Science in International Affairs and a Bachelor of Science in International Affairs and Modern Languages (French) from the Georgia Institute of Technology in Atlanta, GA.